The Internet Isn’t Optional

 Internet Programs for Low-Income Students

 The type of assignment at hand will place different levels of stress on your internet.
-For example, using email or basic computer functions may only use around 3-4 Mbps, though video calls for group projects require at least 10 Mbps.
-College students who collaboratively work on Google drive require adequate internet speed to edit, upload, and download files that are required for their courses.
-Long papers or media-intensive projects will take longer than average to upload, so making sure your internet can handle it is imperative to college success.
+For example, using email or basic computer functions may only use around 3-4 Mbps, though video calls for group projects require more bandwidth.
+College students collaborating in the cloud need enough speed and upload capacity to edit and submit files reliably; media‑heavy projects can take much longer on slower or capped connections.

-Addressing what your household internet use will be and what your student’s needs are will help you pick the best internet service for you.
-The Federal Communications Commission (FCC) suggests that households with multiple users and frequent online streaming choose plans that support internet speeds of 12-25 Mbps.
-Assess the following assistance programs in terms of their speed, price, and how they relate to your needs.
+Address your household’s activities and the number of simultaneous users to select the right plan.
+The Federal Communications Commission (FCC) suggests that households with multiple users and frequent online streaming choose plans that support internet speeds of 12-25 Mbps or higher; larger families and heavy upload needs may benefit from 50–100 Mbps or more.
+Then compare the assistance options below by speed, price, eligibility, and how well they fit your needs.

 Government-funded programs and nonprofits